muranga/blog/content/_index.md

 # Hi there! 👋

-Dad from 🇺🇬 who writes software for a living.

-Fujifilm camera enthusiast.
+I'm a software engineer from Uganda 🇺🇬, currently building things for the web.
+When I'm not coding, I'm usually capturing moments with my Fujifilm camera.

 ## Connect